-Sinusitis is defined as acute if it lasts less than 4 weeks.
-Chronic sinusitis lasts for at least 3 months.
-Recurrent sinusitis occurs 4 or more times per year.
+Sinusitis is defined as acute if it lasts less than 4 weeks and chronic lasts for at least 3 months.
+Recurrent occurs 4 or more times per year.
 The sinuses are hollow spaces in the bones around the nose that connect to the nose through small, narrow channels.
 One in eight adults will be affected by sinusitis every year.
 In some patients, the sinus inflammation is so severe that polyps can grow and obstruct drainage.

 When medications fail, surgery can be very effective to treat recurrent and chronic sinusitis.
 Using telescopes through the nostrils, endoscopic sinus surgery (ESS) widens the natural drainage pathways between the sinuses and the nose, allowing mucus out and air in.
 Medications can also get into the sinuses better after surgery.
 This is usually performed on an outpatient basis.